Recommending Sharpening Stones for the Beginner

-The Sharpening and Specialty lines of waterstones from Naniwa are available in several packages of three to five stones.
-The Specialty line is the same as the Sharpening line, but half the thickness and therefore less expensive.
-Both the Sharpening and the Specialty stones are 8 1/4" long by 2 3/4" wide, amply sized for most knives and tools.
-These are a higher grade stone that do not require soaking before use.
-While you would need a flattening stone in addition, these kits are a good way to enter into premium grade waterstones.
+Naniwa's Super Stones are available in the S1 and S2 lines.
+The S1 line is the same as the S2 line, but half the thickness and therefore less expensive.
+Both the S1 and the S2 Super Stones are 8 1/4" long by 2 3/4" wide, amply sized for most knives and tools.
+These are a "splash-and-go" type stones that do not require soaking before use.
+While you would need a flattening stone in addition, these stones are a good way to enter into splash-and-go water stones.

-Getting started in sharpening can be overwhelming to many.
+Getting started in sharpening can be overwhelming.
 There are so many options it can be difficult to tell where to begin.
 Everyone wants to get the best value for their money when starting to build their sharpening toolkit.
 Take heart and know that whatever your needs and budget, there are sharpening stones for you.

 We hope this information helps to narrow down the possibilities and guides you to a choice you can be comfortable with.
 And of course, if you still have questions, we are here and happy to help.